 .03 Conditions for Participation.

-(1) Be [an accredited Medicare provider of oxygen] accredited by a Medicare-approved accreditation organization;
+(1) Be [an accredited Medicare provider of disposable medical supplies and durable equipment] accredited by a Medicare-approved accreditation organization;

 (2)—(3) (text unchanged)